Open 24/7 · Same-Day Emergency ResponseLicensed & Insured Pros · IICRC-Standard Methods13949 Ventura Blvd, Sherman Oaks, CA 91423

 The Short Answer

 Color alone doesn't tell you what kind of mold you're looking at, many common, lower-risk mold species also appear black or dark green.
 What's usually meant by "black mold" is Stachybotrys chartarum, a specific species that thrives on chronically wet materials like water-damaged drywall.
-The only reliable way to know which mold is present is lab testing of a sample, not a visual guess.
-Call (818) 381-0379 for a professional mold inspection.
+The network doesn't offer lab testing to identify species, and it doesn't need to, visible mold growth is removed under the same full-containment protocol regardless of which species it is.
+Call (818) 381-0379 for a free on-site look.

 Why "Black Mold" Is a Misleading Term

 Many species of mold, including several common and relatively low-risk ones, can appear black, dark green, or nearly gray depending on the surface they're growing on and the lighting.
 Cladosporium and Aspergillus, both very common in homes, can look visually similar to Stachybotrys chartarum, the species most people mean when they say "toxic black mold."
-This is why a visual identification, no matter how confident it looks, isn't a substitute for actual testing.
+A confident-looking visual guess still isn't a reliable species ID, which is exactly why the removal process doesn't depend on getting one.

 What Stachybotrys Actually Needs to Grow